vmware-tanzu/tanzu-dev-portal/content/guides/ci-cd/tekton-gs-p2.md

   - name: dockercreds
 ```

-Next, you'll need to define one input for the code that will be built, and one output that defines where to publish the container image:
+Next, you'll need to define one input for the code that will be built, and one output for where to publish the container image:

 ```yaml
 apiVersion: tekton.dev/v1alpha1